devsarahgeo/Spotify-FP-A-Analysis/README.md

 Which genres monetize best?

-How seasonal trends or release patterns affect monetization?
+How release patterns affect monetization?

 How sensitive revenue is to CPM changes?

-#### Unit Economics Questions
+#### Cost & Margin Questions
-(Revenue per stream
-Cost per stream (royalty)
-Gross margin per stream
-)

-Are podcasts more profitable than music?
+Are podcasts more profitable than music? or Which content types have the highest gross margin? or What should Spotify invest more in?

-Does higher engagement always mean higher margin? or What is the royalty cost per stream or per podcast?
+Does higher engagement always mean higher margin?

 Which content destroys margin?

-#### Cost & Margin Questions

-How does content cost vs revenue vary by month or content type?

-Which segments or content types have the highest gross margin?

-### Margin Analysis
-Where does the business actually make money?

-What should Spotify invest more in?

 #### Scenario & Forecasting Questions
 (You can model: